 It's wise to shop around for your office chair, which is why our guide also includes the best deals on each chair we've listed: even the most expensive office chairs are often available with large discounts, especially at the moment when so many offices are operating at reduced capacity instead of expanding and buying new bits.
 If your heart is set on a chair that you really can't afford, keep an eye on the used and refurbished market.
 Sadly companies can and do close, and that means their furniture is often sold off for extremely low prices.

-Once you've chosen your chair, make sure the rest of your setup is up to scratch too.
+It's important to remember that your chair is just part of your wider setup, and it's important to ensure that the rest of your working or gaming area isn't undoing the good your office chair delivers.
 We're passionate about ergonomics because we've learnt a lot of lessons the hard way – if you're going to be sitting at a desk all day in front of a PC or Mac, it's important to have a comfortable workspace with equipment that won't cause you to stretch or strain.
 If your current setup isn't as comfortable as it should be, check out our guides to the best 4K monitors, the best laptops and the best ergonomic keyboards too.

 The best office chairs you can buy today

 We think a lot of people are going to like this Cherry Tree Furniture Executive Office Chair – it's comfortable, it's easy to put together, it's affordable, and it's going to last.
 You don't get some of the premium materials or fancy features that more expensive chairs offer, but that doesn't matter a huge amount when it is this comfortable and this good for your posture.